cdminigun/cloudandbigdatalab.github.io/docker-combined.md

 - A standard set of instructions
 - The concept is borrowed from Shipping Containers, which define a standard to ship goods globally.
 Docker defines a standard to ship software.

 **Dockerfile:** A Dockerfile is a text document that contains all the commands you would normally execute manually in order to build a Docker image.
-Docker can build images automatically by reading the instructions from a Dockerfile.
-[Dockerfile Reference](https://docs.docker.com/reference/builder/)
+Docker can build images automatically by reading the instructions from a Dockerfile. <https://docs.docker.com/reference/builder/>

-**Postgres:** An SQL database.
-[Official Site](http://www.postgresql.org)
+**Postgres:** An SQL database. <http://www.postgresql.org>

-**Nginx "engine x":** A web server.
-[Official Site](http://nginx.com)
+**Nginx "engine x":** A web server. <http://nginx.com>

 **uWGSI:** An application server that connects to Nginx.
-In our tutorial we're using it to run a simple Python app that generates the demo page.
-[Official Site](https://uwsgi-docs.readthedocs.org/en/latest/)
+In our tutorial we're using it to run a simple Python app that generates the demo page. <https://uwsgi-docs.readthedocs.org/en/latest/>

 ## Tutorial
 In this tutorial we're going to guide you through the fundamentals of using Docker on Chameleon Cloud.
 You should already be familiar with managing resources on Chameleon Cloud, if not follow the "Getting Started" tutorial.
 At the end of this tutorial you will have setup a demo website utilizing 5 Docker containers and 2 physical hosts.
 See the official Docker docs for more detail and reference. <https://docs.docker.com/>